 Summer Activities for Kids

 These creative activities are perfect to pair with summer themed learning resources for kids.
-These resources are written in collaboration with this post from two wonderful blogging friends.

 How do you learn about bees with your kids?
 Let us know in the comments below!